Solar Pool Covers, Blankets, & Reels to Help Warm up your Water

 A Solar Pool Cover is the least expensive way to keep your pool water warm extend the length of your swimming season. .
-They are also called blankets.
+They are also called solar blankets.
 They resemble giant sheets of bubble wrap.
-The bubbles trap heat from the sun and keeps the heat in the pool, keeping the water temperature warm and inviting.
+The bubbles trap heat from the sun and keeps the heat in the pool, keeping the pool water temperature warm and inviting.

 They are ideal for use in sunny climates because the more heat they can gather, the longer they can extend the swim season.
 Solar pool covers can keep the water temperature, 10-15 degrees when used.
 It is important to remember that, although any cover will reduce some of the debris that enters a pool, solar pool covers are not designed specifically for cleanliness, nor are they considered safety covers.
-These covers should be completely removed from the pool before swimmers enter the water.
+These solar blankets should be completely removed from the pool before swimmers enter the water.

-A Solar Pool Cover Articles
+Pool Solar Cover Articles

-Useful Tips for your Solar Blanket Pool Cover
+Useful Tips for your Solar Pool Cover

 1. Bubble side goes down!
-There is more of the cover that will touch the water and the surface tension helps hold the cover on the water.
+There is more of the solar cover that will touch the water and the surface tension helps hold the cover on the water.
 Also the sunlight seems to get focused by these bubbles like lots of little magnifying glasses.
 The flat side goes up.
 This allows for fallen debris and dirt to be easily removed when needed and to not catch in between the bubbles.

-2. Running the pump and filter system while the cover is on the water is absolutely safe.
+2. Running the pump and filter system while the solar cover is on the water is absolutely safe.

 3. If possible, leave a few inch extra flap of cover near the skimmer.
 Put the flap over the skimmers door (weir) and you can push debris into the skimmer before removing